luisalmanza/portfolio/README.md

 # Portfolio

-This is my current portfolio
+This is my current portfolio where I show some of my projects and work experience.

 ## Technologies

-Pending...
+HTML, CSS, JavaScript and Bootstrap